 Fields of Interest:

 My main research interests involve inter-colonial networks of migration, trade, and communication and technological and cultural cross-fertilization within the seventeenth- and eighteenth-century Atlantic world.
-I use the island of Bermuda (England’s oldest colony) as a historical laboratory to study the earliest phases of Anglo-American colonization, African slavery, Puritanism, maritime communities, culture, and slave labor systems, the operation of intra-American coasting trade and smuggling.
+I use the island of Bermuda (England’s oldest colony) as a historical laboratory to study the earliest phases of Anglo-American colonization, African slavery, Puritanism, maritime communities, culture, slave labor systems, and the intra-American coasting trade and smuggling.
 I also consider American Revolution and ensuing reconfiguration of the British Empire within wider Atlantic and global contexts.

 I address many of these subjects in my book In the Eye of All Trade: Bermuda, Bermudians, and the Maritime Atlantic World, 1680-1783 (Chapel Hill: University of North Carolina Press/OIEAHC, 2010), which won the American Historical Association’s James A. Rawley Book Prize in Atlantic History.
-I am currently completing At the Crossroads of the Atlantic: Bermuda and the Beginnings of English America, 1609-1684, as a prequel to Eye of All Trade.
+I am currently completing Atlantic Crucible: Bermuda and the Beginnings of English America, 1609-1684, as a prequel to Eye of All Trade.